osedoe/Web-Development-Notes/Arch/arch-linux-installation.md

 passwd osedg
 ```

-Allow the users in wheel group to be able to preformance administrative tasks with sudo:
+Allow the users in wheel group to be able to perform administrative tasks with sudo:

 ```zsh
 # Uncomment the line: %wheel ALL=(ALL)
 EDITOR=nano visudo
 ```

-Install and configure bootloader:
+Install and configure _bootloader_:

 ```zsh
 # Let's create a config image of Linux